noorykim/sas-generate-shift-table/README.md

-# Generate a shift table using a multidimensional array and PROC FCMP
+# Making rapid shifts: Generating a shift table using multidimensional arrays and PROC FCMP